variedprojects/RockPaper/README.md

 - game is over or continues based on score
  -an if statement will helps us view the current score to see if someone has won.

+ ### Technologies Used

+### eventlistener
+I used eventlistener of click in order to start the game When I click on an icon the players choice is selected.
+After the players choice is recognized a gamestart() function is called This function helps us create the computers choice and then compares our choices to come up with a result.
+Everytime the player clicks a choice.. a new round is started.

+### if statements
+I used if statements to help decide who wins.
+If certain conditions were met the winner would be printed out in the results.

+### template literals
+Template literals helped me update my score in my window prompt section.

+### window.reload
+this piece of tech helped me reset my game board.

+.innertext and innerhtml
+these two help me update the players and computers choice, the results, and score

 ### Problems

 ## event.target